Designing a Clean and Elegant Blog Layout with Photoshop

 Step 56

-Make new Character Styles for the blog metadata.
+Create new Character Styles tailored for the blog post metadata to ensure readability and visual consistency.

 Step 57